 To our surprise, our second baby came very early, and after a NICU stay and rocky start I decided I would definitely not be going back to my corporate job.
 Instead, I would open that online store and call it Montana’s Diaper Store (2003).

-My family and friends thought I was nuts.
-Well, they didn’t come right out and say that, but the shrugs and indifferent comments were plentiful.
+My family and friends just laughed.
 All I could think was, “There have to be other moms like me out there who want natural products for their babies.”

 I charged forward, fumbling through creating my own Website using a template program, immersing myself in parenting forums like Diaper Pin and BabyCenter, and signing up with vendors.
 FuzziBunz, Kissaluvs, and Bummis were our first cloth diapers, New Native Slings our first carrier.
 Haba was our wooden toys line.
 The first year was slow, and much of my time and energy were spent figuring out creative ways to reach customers.
 Facebook, Twitter, and Instagram didn’t exist yet.

 By year two, things started to get busy… really busy.
 Customers came knocking on the door of our home to buy diapers; there were late nights filling and packing orders… I was getting a crash course in juggling my young children and a home business.
 Years three and four brought many changes.
 We added baby #3 to our family.
 We moved the online retail store from our home to a warehouse and office space, we rebranded the store to The Natural Baby Company, and we began dabbling in designing our own diapers.